Raising Chickens in Georgia: 2026 Laws & Best Breeds

 - •Heavy winter feed changes

 North Georgia mountain areas (Blue Ridge, Dahlonega, Ellijay) see colder winters with more frequent freezes.
 Keepers there should follow our winter care guide and fall preparation checklist more closely.
+For sub-20°F nights, heated waterers genuinely matter.

 Common Predators in Georgia